ouster-lidar/ouster-sdk/docs/python/examples.rst

 -------------------

-Instead of working with a recorded dataset or a few captured frames of data, let's see if we can get a live feed from the sensor:
+Instead of working with a recorded dataset or a few captured frames of data, let's see if we can get a live feed from your :ref:`configured<ex-configure-sensor>` sensor:

 .. tabs::